-University of Sydney study demonstrates healthy workplaces are more than just a mindset
+University of Sydney study demonstrated healthy workplaces are more than just a mindset

-The study describes “green” in the context of a PBWE as part of the key physical components of buildings and precincts that encompass design flexibility with a sustainable “green building” ethos.
+The study described “green” in the context of a PBWE as part of the key physical components of buildings and precincts that encompass design flexibility with a sustainable “green building” ethos.

 Commenting on the findings, Professor Grant said: “For many years, we’ve seen the benefits of positive psychology in the workplace, including values-based leadership and values-based workplace environment or design on employee wellbeing.
 However, it is only now we are seeing the next wave of this workplace shift, where the two high-impact fields are brought together in a powerful integrated model.

 “We are also seeing a more sophisticated approach to the structure of the workplace environment beginning to emerge where open-plan, flowing workspaces are balanced with accessible private rooms and workspaces.
 This is facilitating a shift from a hot desk setup to a more genuinely cooperative workplace environment.

 “Beyond this, there are now fantastic examples of where this purposefully wellbeing-oriented environment is structured to allow serendipitous ways of meeting, which is of course where we see some of the best workplace innovation emerge.”“In this next generation model, which is uniquely reflected within the International Towers environment, we can see the three basic human needs of self-determination or autonomy, competence and relatedness being brought together by the design and management of this new generation of workplaces – the Positive Built Workplace Environment.
 Lots of organisations have open-plan, free flow workspaces, but very few have also harnessed a specific set of human needs and values and encouraged the leaders to enact those values across all levels of the workplace,” Professor Grant said.